Dr. Sheikh Rayees Rafiq

 Projects

-- Development of a new generation small molecule inhibitor to block TRPV4 mediated signaling in acute lung injury (PI-DBT)
+Development of a new generation small molecule inhibitor to block TRPV4 mediated signaling in acute lung injury: GAP-2199

 Publications